Gum Treatment Procedure at Cosmecare Dentistry – Dental Clinic in Chembur

-Gum disease also know as periodontal disease is one of the mst common diseases affecting the oral cavity .
-The oral cavity consists of teeth and periodontium which surrounds and supports it as well !
+Gum disease is also known as periodontal disease is one of the most common diseases affecting the oral cavity.
+The oral cavity consists of teeth and periodontium which surrounds and supports it as well!
+We at Cosmecare Dentistry takes good care of your Gum Health, in certain situations we offer our Gum Treatment Procedure which is assisted by Lasers

 - Periodontal ligament